 Can a search engine be smart enough to serve a stock price quote at the top of search results to the stockbroker, and a map to the college student, even if both are using handheld devices to connect to the Web?

-Google One Boxes: Relevance and Informational Needs
+Local One Box: Relevance and Informational Needs

 Sometimes the most relevant and most popular page on the Web isn’t the best response to a query submitted at a search engine.
 Sometimes the best page to return to a searcher is the one most appropriate to their informational need.